 Term 2 (6 credits):

 Student Learning Outcomes – Emergency Management and Global Health Concentration

 Upon completion of the Lynchburg DMSc – Emergency Management and Global Health Concentration, graduates will be able to:

-- Apply advanced and specialized knowledge with an emphasis structured beyond general practice to include disaster and global health competencies in
+- Apply advanced and specialized knowledge of disaster and global health competencies to include:

 - Survival in austere and remote locations

 - Response to natural, industrial, and intentional disasters

 - Integrate knowledge of leadership and management principles for local, national, and international emergency and disaster response

 - Design and implement projects that improve patient outcomes in austere and remote locations

 - Create professional and scholarly written communications